- What is Medicare?

 Approximately 30 states have their own state legislated and administered programs that provide assistance with the cost of prescription drugs, usually for individuals who meet certain income guidelines.
 To learn more about a particular state's benefit contact the state agency that administers their Medicaid program.

 There is a long-standing myth that people with long-term illnesses and those in need of long-term care are not covered by Medicare.
 This is not true.
 Unfortunately, beneficiaries are too often denied Medicare coverage for a variety of services on the grounds that they have a chronic or stable condition, that their condition will not improve, and/or that the services are to maintain, not to improve, their condition.
+In fact, a federal judge approved an agreement with the government (Jimmo vs. Sebelius) which explicitly clarifies that skilled nursing and therapy services necessary to maintain a person's condition can be covered by Medicare.

 Medicare coverage determinations should be based on what is medically necessary and on the specific qualifying criteria for the particular health care setting and services.
 The Medicare Act excludes certain services from coverage, and other coverable services may not meet the qualifying criteria in a given case.
 However, people should not be denied benefits for otherwise coverable services simply because they have a long-term illness such as MS. Further, beneficiaries are legally entitled to an individualized assessment of their qualification for coverage.
 These assessments should be made based on valid standards for the particular services at issue, not on generalized assumptions about people with similar diagnoses.
 This is important for people with MS who are too often erroneously denied Medicare coverage for physical therapy, home health care, and other important and necessary services.